pvcraven/networking-down-under-book/source/chapter_08/chapter_08.rst

 The last step when sending data between clients and servers is closing a connection.
-One side will send a *finalize packet* (FIN), stating it will not be sending any more data, as shown in Figure 8-7.
+One side will send a *finalize packet* (FIN), stating it will not be sending any more data, as shown in :numref:`finalize_connection`.
 This doesn't mean you can close the connection yet!
 The other side may not have successfully received all of the data; it may still need to send ACK packets or request rebroadcast of any missing data.
 After the other side